Algorithms for Competitive Division of Chores: Finding approximately-fair allocations of indivisible chores

 \section{Finding approximately-fair allocations of indivisible chores}

-If items are indivisible, envy-free allocations may fail to exist (e.g., one item and two agents).
+If items are indivisible, envy-free allocations may fail to exist (e.g., {if there are fewer items than} agents).
 This motivates considering relaxed fairness notions.

-Recently \cite{barman2018} described how to round a divisible competitive allocation with goods in order to get an approximately fair Pareto optimal indivisible allocation.
+Recently \cite{barman2018} described how to round a divisible competitive allocation with goods to get an approximately fair Pareto optimal indivisible allocation.
 Their approach extends word by word to the case of chores.
-We will describe the main ingredients and refer to the original paper for the details of construction.
+We will describe the main ingredients and refer to the original paper for the details of the construction.